 There is sufficient industry data available, for instance on the business benefit of reviews.
 Another great resource on costs and benefits of quality is the book The Economics of Software Quality by Capers Jones.

-It was much easier for the product owner to decide whether or not to invest time and money in quality, being aware of the potential product quality risks by fault that would slip through to later testing or to the customer.
+It was much easier for the product owner to decide whether or not to invest time and money in quality, being aware of the potential product quality risks due to faults that would slip through to later testing or to the customer.
 Addressing quality in the planning game, before any software was written or tested, turned out to be a very effective way to prevent defects and improve quality.